Arrested for a DUI or OVI in the Buckeye State?

 Third DUI or OVI conviction with a high test or a test refusal within 20 years

 Driving or being in control of a vehicle while under the influence is a serious offense.
 Being charged and convicted of OVI in Ohio could result in severe penalties.
-If you have been charged with a DUI or OVI, it is essential to contact an Ohio DUI and OVI defense attorney to reach the best possible outcome for your case.
+If you have been charged with an OVI or DUI, you must contact an Ohio DUI and OVI defense attorney to reach the best possible outcome for your case.
 This is not something that should be left up to chance.
 Contact us today to schedule a free consultation.

 The process to charge someone that’s been accused of a crime begins with an arrest.
 If the police have reason to believe that someone has committed a crime, the accused can be taken into custody.
 Police will usually start by asking basic questions like name and address to identify a person, and then they’ll often pivot to more specific questions related to the incident.
 At some point during this, you should have been read your “Miranda warnings.”